How do I make a building application

 Please note that the Building Notice route is not applicable in all circumstances.
 If in doubt please contact Building Control for advice.

-You are only required to submit a Building Notice Application form and a scaled site location plan.
+You are only required to submit a Building Notice Application form and a scaled site location plan, although some details and structural calculation may be requested during the course of the works to demonstrate compliance with the relevant building standards.

-An application will need to be submitted to apply for retrospective approval of work that was previously carried out without building regulations approval.
+An application will need to be submitted to apply for retrospective approval of work that was previously carried out without building regulations approval, which usually comes to light when selling your property.

 Pay for your Building Control Application or Inspection -